osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

    ``%ProgramData%\OSIsoft\Tau\Relay.ConnectorHost``.
 Delete this folder.
    Deleting this folder removes all cache entires for all producers.

-2. The AF Database that you use to create your AF asset structure.
+2. The Asset Framework Database that you use to create your Asset Framework asset structure.
 Using PI System Explorer, perform the following:

    a.
 In the Navigator pane, open Library, expand Templates/Element Templates, and delete all templates with names starting with "OMF".
    b.
 In the Navigator pane, open Library, expand Templates/Enumeration Sets, and delete all enumerations with names starting with "OMF".